ontodev/cogs/README.md

 ### `apply`

-Running `apply` applies the details of one or more [standardized problems tables](#standardized-problems-tables) or [data validation tables](#data-validation-tables) to the spreadsheet as cell formatting and notes.
+Running `apply` applies the details of one or more [message tables](#message-tables) or [data validation tables](#data-validation-tables) to the spreadsheet as cell formatting and notes.

 ```
 cogs apply [table1.tsv table2.tsv ...]
 ```

-#### Standardized Problems Tables
+#### Message Tables

-Standardized problems tables provide a standard table output that can be converted into formatting and notes in the spreadsheet using `apply`.
-As long as the table follows the format described below, any type of problem can be applied to the sheets.
+Message tables provide a standard table output for logging messages (info, warn, or error) that can be converted into formatting and notes in the spreadsheet using `apply`.
+As long as the table follows the format described below, any type of message can be applied to the sheets.
 One example is the errors from [ROBOT template](http://robot.obolibrary.org/template).

 These tables are applied to the sheets as formats and notes.
-The three levels of problems will be formatted with a black border and the following backgrounds:
+The three levels of logging will be formatted with a black border and the following backgrounds:
 * **error**: light red background
 * **warn/warning**: light yellow background
 * **info**: light blue background